Animals

 EndangeredNATURAL HABITAT

-• Spend most of their time in trees, coming down occasionally to feed
+• Matschie's tree kangaroos spend most of their time in trees, coming down occasionally to feed.

-• Licks forearms, letting the evaporation cool its body instead of sweating
+• They lick forearms, letting the evaporation cool their bodies instead of sweating.

 North American River Otter